K-Y Jelly: Composition

 K-Y NG uses glycerin and hydroxyethyl cellulose as the lubricant, with chlorhexidine gluconate, glucono delta-lactone, methylparaben and sodium hydroxide as antiseptic and preservative additives.
 The liquid form of the product combines glycerin with propylene glycol, sorbitol, and Natrosol 250H (a brand of hydroxyethyl cellulose) for lubrication, with benzoic acid, methylparaben and sodium hydroxide as additives.

 Uses

 Medical

 In addition to its use as a personal lubricant, K-Y Jelly is employed by clinicians to perform prostate and gynecological examinations.

 It is used by dentists to cover composite restorations when light curing.
 This prevents the oxygen inhibitation layer which causes marginal discolouration of restorations.

 It has been noted as an alternative to conventional ultrasound coupling gel.

 Other

-It is also used by special effects technicians to create a "slimy" appearance or simulate saliva for animatronic monsters, most notably the Alien series.
+It is also used by special effects technicians to create a "slimy" appearance or simulate saliva for animatronic monsters, most notably the Alien series, as well as being used alongside green glow stick liquid to create the blood of the Predators from the Predator franchise.